jpotter80/math-sim/README.md

-# Math-Sim: Mathematical Simulations with Concurrent Processing
+# Math-Sim

-Math-Sim is a Python project that combines mathematical simulations, particularly in number theory, with resource monitoring capabilities.
-It provides tools to run algorithms while tracking and visualizing memory and CPU usage, with a focus on efficiency, safety, and robustness.
+Math-Sim is a Python-based project for mathematical simulations and visualizations.
+It provides implementations and visualizations for various mathematical concepts and algorithms.

 ## Features

-- Implementation of number theory algorithms:
-  - Aliquot sequences
+- Aliquot Sequence generation and visualization
+- Collatz Conjecture simulation and analysis
+- Fibonacci Sequence generation and Golden Ratio visualization
 - Sieve of Eratosthenes for prime number generation
-  - Integer factorization
-- Real-time resource monitoring (memory and CPU usage)
+- Prime number distribution and Ulam spiral visualizations
-- Concurrent execution of algorithms for improved performance
+- Resource monitoring for performance analysis
-- Visualization of resource usage over time
-- Comprehensive test suite with timeout mechanisms

-## New: Concurrency Support

-We're excited to announce that Math-Sim now supports concurrent execution of algorithms.
-This new feature allows for:

-- Parallel processing of multiple algorithms
+- Parallel processing capabilities for improved efficiency
-- Improved performance on multi-core systems
-- Enhanced responsiveness in the upcoming GUI
-- More efficient resource utilization

 ## Installation

-Ensure you have Python 3.12+ and Poetry installed on your system.
-Then follow these steps:

 1. Clone the repository:
    ```